ordinaryzelig/minispec-metadata/README.md

 I personally have never seen anybody use the additional description, and I think the "symbols as metadata" feature is more useful.
 So I allowed this breakage of Minitest behavior.

+## Compatibility

+Tested with Minitest 4 and up.
+Might work with older versions but I haven't tested them.
+See .travis to see Ruby versions tested.